Lemon Ice Box Pie

 METHOD:

-Pour the heavy cream into the bowl of a stand mixer.
-Add the vanilla and sift in the confectioners’ sugar.
-Using the whisk attachment, whip on low speed to combine and then increase the speed to medium-high and whip until medium-stiff peaks form about 1 1/2 minutes.
+In a stand mixer, combine heavy cream, vanilla, and confectioners’ sugar.
+Whip on low speed to combine, then increase to medium-high and beat until medium-stiff peaks form, about 1 1/2 minutes.

-About 15 minutes before serving, wrap a wet, warm kitchen towel around the edges of the springform pan to release the pie from the pan’s sides.
-Unclasp the springform pan and remove the pie.
+About 15 minutes before serving, wrap a warm, damp towel around the pan to release the sides.
+Remove the springform ring.
+Dip a knife in hot water, wipe dry, and slice the pie.
+Serve with a generous dollop of whipped cream.

 Related Posts